hmworsham/lab-notebook/notebooks/lab_notebook.md

 $$ Ring\ width = Site\ chronology\ index * Expected\ growth * Error \ \ \ (8) $$

+and:

+$$\frac{Ring\ width} {Site\ chronology\ index} = Expected\ growth * Error * 1 \ \ \ (9) $$

+which is supposed to describe what growth would be if Site chronology index = 1, that is, ring width in an average climate year for the site.

+Also, with these last two equations, it seems like algebraically the chronology index is implicitly assumed to be an estimate of climate forcing!

 ## 2023-11-16
 - Crossdating and measuring SNA ABLA